 While banning plastic straws for their environmental mayhem is all the rage right now, despite claims of ableism.
-Meaning there are greater steps that your small restaurant can take.
+Meaning there are greater steps that your small business / restaurant can take.
 Take to be a better ally to the planet.

 Therefore, rather than putting the onus on your business for utensils and plateware, suggest your customers bring their own.
 Or you can purchase eco friendly utensils and then problem solved.
 Your clientele will see you reducing both your environmental footprint and partially bill.